 It's my job to dispel the myths of pregnancy and massage, and help you ache less, sleep great, and feel awesome.
 I feel its my honor to work with women in this transitional phase, and empower them in pregnancy and motherhood.

-Having my children changed my life, and not just literally.
 Since becoming a mother, I feel a deep sense of connection with other moms, their babies, and their birth stories.

 After working as a graphic designer for a number of years, I decided I wanted and needed a change, and massage therapy "found me".
-Being a massage therapist, and after the birth of my two children, I've found my calling working with women in pregnancy & motherhood, and I truly love it.
+Being a massage therapist, and after the birth of my babies, I've found my calling working with women in pregnancy & motherhood, and I truly love it.

 I happily welcome any and all feedback you have for me, and guarantee your satisfaction!